Replace functions

 }

 In this program, a qbpp::MapList object ml is used to fix the values of the integer variables p and q in the original expression f.
 By applying qbpp::replace(f, ml), the variables p and q in f are replaced with the constants 5 and 7, respectively.
 The resulting expression is stored in g, which now contains only the variable r.
 The Easy Solver is then applied to g, and the resulting solution is stored in sol.
-To construct a complete solution for the original expression f, a qbpp::Sol object full_sol is created.
-The assignments obtained from sol and the fixed values specified by ml are combined and stored in full_sol.
-Finally, the values of $p$, $q$, and $r$ are printed.
+To construct a complete solution that includes all variables, we create a zero-initialized qbpp::Sol object for f and then set the binary values using set() with sol and ml.
+Finally, the values of p, q, and r are printed.

 This program produces the following output, confirming that the multiplication result is obtained correctly: